-Recently, when I started using active ingredients, I didn’t know how they should feel on my skin.
+Recently, when I started using active ingredients, I didn't know how they should feel on my skin.
 I applied Paula’s Choice C15 Super Booster straight after Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant, my skin suddenly felt hot and painful.
 I continued with this combination until I saw obvious orange spots on my face.
 I had given myself a minor chemical burn!
-Luckily the damage was reversible and my skin recovered after a few days of intense babying.
-I actually love these two products now, because I use them responsibly and to my skin’s level of tolerance.
+Luckily the damage was reversible and my skin recovered after a couple weeks of intense babying.

 AHAs, BHA and Vitamin C are all acidic ingredients.
 Unless you have a strong skin barrier which is highly tolerant to actives and have been using them for a long time, be careful when mixing them together because it might cause irritation, especially on sensitive skin.

 This aesthetician I went to in 2015 prescribed me Stieva-A (by prescription only), a retinol to combat my horrible acne.
 He told me to apply it every day, every night, and even though my poor skin was suffering from severe dehydration and peeling like crazy, he told me to KEEP GOING.
 On top of that, I was also told to apply Differin.

 Look at that!
 I had peeling, flaky skin, and the area around my nose and mouth was sooooo tight that making tiny facial expressions HURT.